Skip to content

 }

-In this example, we have create a countdown of 10 seconds, and when it reaches 0 , the Counter instance is deleted.
-But we will make a small tweak to change the countdown behavior.
+In this example, we’ve created a countdown from 10 seconds, and when it reaches 0 , the Counter instance is deleted.
+But if we want to use the Counter instance elsewhere in the code, we can do it like this:

 main.dart